 3. Walk around Hoan Kiem Lake

 Legend has it that the Golden Turtle God claimed a magic sword from an ancient emperor, an important symbol of his fight against the Chinese Ming Dynasty.
 This emperor named the lake “Hoan Kiem” meaning “Lake of the Returned Sword” and a small tower was erected on an island within the lake (Turtle Tower) to commemorate this event.
 Today, large and rare turtles inhabit the lake, though there seems to be a controversy as to how many specimens there are in the lake.
-One giant turtle in particular is said to be the direct descendent of the original turtle that claimed the sword, and is affectionately called Cu Rua (great-grandfather turtle).
+One giant turtle, in particular, is said to be the direct descendant of the original turtle that claimed the sword and is affectionately called Cu Rua (great-grandfather turtle).
 What’s more, if we follow the current understanding of this giant turtle’s biological classification, then it is one of 4 remaining specimens of its kind in the world!

 Around the lake, you’ll have an opportunity to see many vendors, small shops, people walking or running, and kids playing.
 It will give you a different perspective on life in Hanoi, one that is a stark juxtaposition to the hustle and bustle in the rest of Hoan Kiem district.
 A walk around this lake is a perfect escape from some of that chaos in Hanoi.
 While you’re there, make sure to check out the red bridge around some of the small statues and temples around the lake.
-The red bridge in particular makes for a great photo-op.
+The red bridge, in particular, makes for a great photo-op.
 And remember to look out for giant turtles! 🙂

 4. Sip on (Egg) Coffee